SAP-archive/yaas-storefront/Readme.md

     - event object:
         - cart - current cart instance
         - source - source event of the update (manual | currency | language | merge | reset)
+- **'cart:closeNow'** - when fired will close cart that is shown on the right side
+- **'authtoken:obtained'** - fired when auth token is obtained
 - **'language:updated'** - fired when the store's language has changed
     - event object:
         - languageCode: new language code
-        - source: source of the event
-- **'currency:updated'** - fired when the store's currency has changed
-    - event object:
-        - currencyId: new currency id
         - source: source of the event
 - **'categories:updated'** - fired when categories have been reloaded
     - event object: